 Q. The conference is listed as June 18 –20.
 When should I plan to arrive and leave?

-A. The conference early registration/check-in will begin on Thursday, June 12 from 4:00 pm – 7:00 pm.
+A. The conference early registration/check-in will begin on Thursday, June 18 from 3:00 pm – 6:00 pm.
 You will also be able to register and check-in on Friday and Saturday mornings.
-We will have some activities that begin on Thursday evening, so you might want to plan your travel to arrive on Thursday afternoon.
+We will have a welcome reception on Thursday evening (this is a fee based event) so if you are interested in attending, plan your travel to arrive on Thursday afternoon.
 The actual conference sessions don’t begin until Friday morning.
-Most people will arrive Thursday and stay until Sunday, June 15.
+Most people will arrive Thursday and stay until Sunday, June 21.
 You can take advantage of our conference block hotel rates for stays as early as Tuesday before the conference and as late as the Monday after the conference.

 Q. I have registered prior to the conference.
 Where should I go when I arrive?

 A. If you are staying at the Marriott Hotel, then you may want to check into your hotel room upon arrival.
 Hotel check-in is on the lobby-level.
 This is where valet parking is located and where an airport shuttle or taxi will drop you off.

 Once you have checked into your room, or if you are staying at another hotel , you can check in for the conference between 3:00 pm – 6:00 pm on Thursday, June 18, anytime after 7:30 am on Friday, June 19 and Saturday, June 20.
 Conference registration/check-in will be located in the hotel's convention center on the 4th floor.
 We will have volunteers posted to direct you to conference registration/check-in.
 You can also ask the hotel concierge if you need further assistance.

 Q: I’m arriving on the 18th and staying until the evening of the 21st, is there anything for me to do on Thursday and Sunday?